From Thonon-les-Bains to Nice, over 700 kilometers, the Grandes Alpes route crosses the French Alps from north to south.

 The history of the Grandes Alpes route

 It was François Arnaud in 1900 who first had the idea of this tourist route.
-Its objective was to develop “ a passable road which will be the favorite passage, almost obligatory, of great tourism and of foreign colonies who share their stay in France between the Mediterranean coast and Savoy ”.
-The Touring club of France and the company of the railways from Paris to Lyon and to the Mediterranean will then begin to implement this project from 1909.
-The two wars will then come to compromise the route and the tourist development of the region.
+Its objective was to develop “ a passable road which would be the favorite passage… Almost obliged, of the great tourism and the foreign colonies which share their stay in France between the Mediterranean coast and Savoy”.
+The Touring Club of France and the railway company from Paris to Lyon and the Mediterranean then began to implement this project from 1909.
+The two wars would then compromise the route and the tourist development of the region.

 In 1950, the primitive alpine route competed with the new Alpine Route located further west and open all year, will be renamed the Route des Grandes Alpes.
 At the end of the XNUMXth century, cyclists, motorcyclists and motorists started to take this magnificent route again.

 Today, the route des Grandes Alpes is open in its entirety from June to October, unless the snow cover of the Cayolle, Galibier and Iseran passes does not allow it.
 Each year, the road is the scene of several stages of the Tour de France, among the most feared.
 Are you planning a road trip in the Alps?
 To fully appreciate the unspoiled nature and the calm of the place, choose the months of June and September.
 And to convince yourself to conquer the alpine passes, don't miss this Check My Rides video.